Skip to content

 mp inspect events

-mp inspect properties "Purchase"
+mp inspect properties --event Purchase

-mp inspect values "Purchase" "country"
+mp inspect values --event Purchase --property country

 mp inspect top-events